alexanderguzhva/smalltopk/article/main5.md

 * Put the corresponding `(distance, index)` result into the output array
 * Move all values in the corresponding lane (which contains the best value) down one `row`.
 Add `infinite` value in the corresponding late in the `top` SIMD register (register `M-1`, typically).
 For example, for AVX512 this can be implemented using `2 * M` very cheap `_mm512_mask_blend_XYZ` instructions (one `M` for distances, one `M` for indices).

+TODO: it is possible to accumulate the result in lanes of a single register using `permutexvar` over fp32hack, then unpack fp32hack in vector instructions, then perform two write instructions, instead of doing the same for every extracted top value.

 Curiously, this process is usually Much faster than extracting `K` values from `M` SIMD registers of width `SIMD_WIDTH` using a binary heap.

 In theory, a different approach that uses `permutexvar`s over transposed SIMD registers plus a sorted `bottom` SIMD register is possible, but I did not explore this approach.